urav06/dialectic/README.md

 **[PhD Research Autonomy](./phd-research-autonomy/)** — PhD students should follow their gut, not their supervisor, when choosing their research topic.

+**[Markov Blanket between Brain & Environment](./markov-blanket-brain-environment/)** - There exist a Markov Blanket consisting of sensory and active channels that conditionally separates brain from the environment.

 <!-- Add more debates as they're created -->

 ---